chrisk60331/slack-hitl-chat/README.md

 - Config management: config_store for MCP servers and policies; CLI migration from .env/defaults.
 - Slack Block Kit helpers: Post/edit, JSON-to-blocks parsing.
 - Testing + DX: Extensive pytest suite; uv workflows; Docker support; rich environment.example.

-### Recent updates

-- Approvals Audit page now displays the requester alongside other fields.
+- New Admin Analytics page (`/admin/analytics`): shows counts of approval requests by requester and by status over a recent scan window.

 ### What it does